BuvinduS/YOLO-speed-estimation/README.md

 pip install -r requirements.txt
 ```

+> This might take a while as the packages are relatively large in size.

 > Any warnings about dependencies ending with `cuXXX` not being installed can be ignored.
-These dependecies need to be installed through the PyTorch website
+These dependencies need to be installed through the PyTorch website

 5) Uninstall any CPU-only versions of PyTorch (`pip` might install CPU-only versions by default):
 ```bash